biopython/biopython/Doc/Tutorial/chapter_seq_annot.rst

 but the complication comes in how to represent this as a position.
 To help us deal with this, we have the concept of fuzzy positions.
-Basically there are several types of fuzzy positions, so we have five classes do deal with them:
+Basically there are several types of fuzzy positions, so we have five classes to deal with them:

 ExactPosition
    As its name suggests, this class represents a position which is